jojostx/printf/README.md

 It covers the following topics:

 * function pointers
-* arrays, variadic functions, I/O etc.
+* arrays, variadic functions, I/O etc

-It also aims to teach about collaboration as team by requiring the members to actively develop and work on solutions together
+It also aims to teach about collaborating as a team by requiring the members to actively develop and work on solutions together